Top 10 Reasons to Drive an EV in Cape Town in 2026

 You’ll find public charging stations at major locations including:

-- Multiple shopping centers in the Southern Suburbs
+• Multiple shopping centres in the Southern Suburbs

 4. Cape Town’s Solar Advantage: Drive on Sunshine

-Cape Town enjoys over 2,500 hours of sunshine annually – one of the highest solar radiation levels in the world.
-This natural advantage, combined with South Africa’s load shedding challenges, has led to widespread solar panel adoption across the city.
+Cape Town enjoys over 3,100 hours of sunshine annually – one of the highest solar radiation levels in the world, according to South African Weather Service data.
+This natural advantage, combined with South Africa’s load-shedding challenges, has led to widespread solar panel adoption across the city.

 The Perfect Synergy: Solar + EV

-- Battery Storage: Your EV essentially becomes mobile energy storage, capable of powering your home during load shedding with vehicle-to-load (V2L) capabilities
+• Battery Storage: Your EV essentially becomes mobile energy storage, capable of powering your home during load-shedding with vehicle-to-load (V2L) capabilities – essentially using your car’s battery to run appliances when the power goes out

 Real-World Solar Charging